-Hey, let’s face it, being a stockbroker is far from an easy job.
+Hey, let’s face it, becoming a successful stockbroker is far from easy.
 But, if it was that easy, everyone would be doing it.
 If you happen to be one of the lucky ones who’re determined enough and have the right personality, being a stockbroker can be a very rewarding career.

 As of the time of this writing, you need to pass the SIE Exam (Securities Industry Essentials Exam), the Series 7 Exam, and either the Series 63 Exam or the Series 66 Exam.
 Now, the SIE test can be taken without sponsorship, so, most candidates take that exam prior to looking for a stockbroker job.
 After that, you can look for a job and get sponsored by the firm so that you can take your Series 7 test.

 Typically, after you’re hired, most firms will have you cold call for a certain period of time at the firm while you are expected to study at home or take a class for the Series 7.
-Don’t let that concern you…they’re just trying to find out if you have what it takes to make a good stockbroker.
+Don’t let that concern you…they’re just trying to find out if you have what it takes to make a good and successful stockbroker

 As with any sales job, the more people you contact, the more potential clients you’ll get.
 As your pitch gets better and you gain more confidence, instead of getting one potential client out of 200 phone calls, it might end up being one out of 50.
 Have friends, family, and coworkers test you so that you feel comfortable overcoming objections.
 Remember, it’s a numbers game.

 Your principal or manager (a Series 24 licensed individual) will go over what securities you should be promoting.
 Take in all the information he/she gives you and do as much research on each security on your own so that you know what you’re talking about.
 Really knowing what you’re talking about will give you a leg up on a lot of other stockbrokers.
 If you come across a security that you think has a good potential, run it past your manager.